-GLODEP is a two-year joint master program in development studies, with an economic grounding and multidisciplinary perspective.
-GLODEP has a fixed structure: first semester at Palacky University (Olomouc, Czech Republic), second semester at the University Clermont Auvergne (Clermont-Ferrand, France) and third semester at the University of Pavia (Pavia, Italy).
+GLODEP – GLOBAL DEVELOPMENT POLICY – is a two-year joint master program in development studies, with an economic grounding and multidisciplinary perspective.
+GLODEP has a fixed structure: first semester at Palacky University (Olomouc, Czech Republic), second semester at the University Clermont Auvergne (Clermont-Ferrand, France), and a third semester at the University of Pavia (Pavia, Italy).
 The fourth semester is dedicated to an internship or research stay, preferably with a number of associated partners of the consortium (see Academic Associates and Non-Academic Associates); and to thesis writing.

 The program provides the students with an opportunity to obtain: